JackEvans24/random-tv-show/README.md

 ## The future

-I have a few features I'd like to add in the near future (most notably changing the *garbage* colour scheme) which each have an issue against them.
+I have a few features I'd like to add in the near future (~~most notably changing the *garbage* colour scheme~~ this is now done!
+The app has 3 themes to choose from, including the painfully bright original blue) which each have an issue against them.
 Anything I'm working on or will be working on in future is stored there.